Ghifaryh/Tree-Age-Detector/README.md

 # TreeAgeDetector
-Program about detecting tree based on number of tree trunk rings.
+Program about detecting tree age based on the number of tree trunk rings.